 About The Winter Solstice

-The Winter Solstice occurs once a year, around December 21st, in the Northern Hemisphere.
-The Solstice marks the beginning of the winter season (Astronomically speaking, that is.
-Hello!
-Winter starts at the beginning of December if you ask me!) and is the shortest day and longest night of the year.
+n modern times, the Winter Solstice marks the beginning of the winter season, but to the ancients, it represented midwinter.
+Regardless, the Winter Solstice is the shortest day and longest night of the year.
 After the Winter Solstice, the days begin to lengthen and the nights begin to shorten.
 This continues until the Summer Solstice (around June 21st) where the longest day and shortest night of the year occur.
 From there, the days begin to shorten and the nights begin to lengthen until you’re back to the Winter Solstice.
 Thus, completing a full year.
 (If you live in the Southern Hemisphere… this will be opposite for you.
 The Winter Solstice will be in June and the Summer Solstice will be in December.)

 Winter Solstice traditions are mainly centered around fire and light, which is pretty understandable if you look at what this day signifies from an ancient perspective.
 Before modern inventions, the majority of people’s lives revolved around the sun and daylight.
 Day-to-day tasks of living were accomplished in the light, and once the sun had set, very little was done before going to sleep for the night.
 So, as you might imagine, the time of the year when days would begin to lengthen was quite a big deal.

 Like I mentioned earlier, traditions help us to learn from those who’ve gone before us and to appreciate where we are in our current time in history.
 This is very true, at least to me, when it comes to the Winter Solstice.
 I’m so very grateful for electric light and the money to pay the electric bill.
 I can’t imagine living day to day, relying only on the sun for light and warmth.
 Sure it sounds like an adventure, but I’m sure, after a while, it would get very old.
 I’m very spoilt by modern society and living here in the good ole USA.